20 WHITE FLOWERS FOR YOUR GARDEN

 Bloom time: Early to late summer

-This rhizomatous tender perennial, which is not a true lily, produces long-lasting funnel-shaped flowers on tall, elegant stems.
+This bulbous perennial, which is not a true lily, produces long-lasting funnel-shaped flowers on tall, elegant stems.
 Pure white forms were popularized as an Easter holiday favorite, a symbol of purity and rebirth.
 Calla lily can be grown in containers, beds, as a potted houseplant, or cut flowers.
 Read more about growing calla lilies.

 CANDYTUFT (Iberis sempervirens)